What is Radiesse made from?

 Talk to your injector or visit the manufacturer’s website to review the complete list of side effects.

-Always ask your injector if they have a protocol to reverse the product in case of an adverse outcome.
+Always ask your injector if they have a protocol to reverse the product or perform an intervention in case of an adverse outcome.
 Check out our guide to learn more.

 How much does Radiesse cost?